avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 1. Power-up your SonoPlus
 1. Perform a music library reindex, using the Sonos app.

 If you remove a USB storage device from your SonoPlus permanently, be sure to perform a music library reindex.
-Note that device removal can result in your remaining storage devices changing their share name, e.g., a storage device shared as `sonoplus2` might shift to being shared as `sonoplus`.
-This could break Sonos playlists and favourites you've created that include tracks from your SonoPlus music libraries, so **take care when removing devices**.
+Note that device removal can result in your remaining storage devices changing their share name, e.g., a storage device shared as `sonoplus2` might shift to being shared as `sonoplus1`.
+This could break Sonos playlists and favourites you've created that include tracks from your SonoPlus music libraries, so please **take care when removing devices**!